ZZHd1912/MusicVisuals/README.md

 Learn how to use Git and GitHub.
 Though done alone, I also learned how to use Git to control and archive versions.
 In the event of an unknown accident, it's possible to quickly revert to a stable version through Git revert, checkout, and reset operations.

+Implemented simple (but very useful) inheritance and polymorphism using Java.
+Have a preliminary understanding and exposure to design patterns.
 # Development Logs(Timeline)
 ### 3-15 First successful attempt at music visualization
 - Start experimenting with the Processing and Minin library